| Archives May 2000 Issue Feature

 OCR: Optical character recognition

-O/E: Optical-to-electrical (Technically, it’s optical-to-RF.)
+O/E: Optical-to-electrical (Technically, its optical-to-RF.)

 OEM: Original equipment manufacturer